Why it does not seem selfish

 One could say instead that improving Anki's ecosystem is egoistical because it teaches me new skills, without which I would not have a job today.
 It also gives me prestige in some circles where Anki is used a lot and appreciated!

-It allows others to help me save time
+It allows other to help me save time

 If multiple people improve the software, even if they don't know the codebase as well as I do and maybe have less computer science experience, that may still lead to an improvement in the ecosystem that I could not have created if I only did the change I directly cared about !
 And I clearly benefits from any improvement to the ecosystem.